-Fire hazard Some vehicle components get very hot when the machine is driven.
+Fire hazard Some vehicle components become very hot when the vehicle is operated.

-Do not place the vehicle where there are flammable or explosive substances.
-Do not place objects over the vehicle while it is still warm from being run.
+Do not park the vehicle near flammable or explosive substances.
+Do not place objects on the vehicle while it is still warm from being run.
 Always let the vehicle cool first.

-Material damage Damage and destruction of components due to excessive load.
+Material damage Damage and destruction of components by excessive load.

 - The side stand is designed for the weight of the motorcycle only.
 Do not sit on the motorcycle when it is supported by the side stand only.
-The side stand and/or the frame could be damaged and the motorcycle could fall over. - Apply the brakes. - Shift the transmission to neutral. - Switch off the ignition by turning the ignition key to the ${f OFF}\otimes{f position}.$
+The side stand and/or the frame could be damaged and the motorcycle could fall over. - Apply the brakes. - Shift the transmission to neutral. - Switch off the ignition by turning the ignition key to the OFF $\boxtimes$ position.